-Les Petites Filles modèles (Model Little Girls) is the second of the Fleurville trilogy, coming after Les Malheurs de Sophie (Sophie’s Misfortunes) and before Les Vacances (Holidays), and was published in 1858.
-La Comtesse de Ségur describes the relationship between three girls, Camille, Madeleine and Marguerite, who are shaken up by the arrival of a fourth, Sophie.
-This novel explores good and evil, and is one of the first with a little girl heroine, before Victor Hugo’s Cosette (1862) and Lewis Carroll’s Alice (1865).
+Les Petites Filles modèles (Model Little Girls) is the second of The Fleurville trilogy, coming after Les Malheurs de Sophie (Sophie’s Misfortunes) and before Les Vacances (Holidays), and was published in 1858.
+The Comtesse de Ségur describes the relationship between three girls, Camille, Madeleine and Marguerite, who are shaken up by the arrival of a fourth, Sophie.
+This novel explores good and evil.
+It is one of the first with a little girl heroine, before Victor Hugo’s Cosette (1862) and Lewis Carroll’s Alice’s Adventures in Wonderland (1865).

 Charles Darwin began to note his thoughts on evolution as early as 1837 upon his return from a trip to South America, Australia and Africa.
-His plan was to feed on twenty years of observations, research and theory to write a major work.
+His plan was to draw on 20 years of observations, research and theory to write a major work.
 Yet, under pressure from a rival essay, he ended up condensing it into a short volume, published in 1859.
 On the Origin of Species by Means of Natural Selection, or the Preservation of Favoured Races in the Struggle for Life became the book that would drive a wedge between science and religion.
-It caused huge controversy, equaled by its commercial success and reputation as a groundbreaking work that changed the way mankind envisioned its place in the universe.
+It caused huge controversy, equaled by its commercial success and reputation as a groundbreaking work.

-Pierre Larousse invented the encyclopedic dictionary with the publication of his seventeen-volume Grand Dictionnaire universel (Great Universal Dictionary) in the nineteenth century.
-He wrote the better part of the work himself over the last eleven years of his life.
-It is the first work to mix a dictionary of the French language and a dictionary of proper names with a number of long encyclopedic articles.
+Pierre Larousse invented the encyclopedic dictionary with the publication of his 17-volume Grand dictionnaire universel (Great Universal Dictionary) in the nineteenth century.
+He wrote the better part of the work himself over the last 11 years of his life.
+It is the first work to combine a dictionary of the French language and a dictionary of proper names with a number of long encyclopedic articles.
 The first volume appeared in 1863.
 Pierre Larousse died in 1875, before the final volumes had been published.

 Chéri, the story of the relationship between a 50-year-old courtesan and her young lover, was written in 1912, well before Colette’s affair with Bertrand, her husband Henry de Jouvenel’s son, although the novel was not published until 1920.
 Chéri is a bittersweet tale of impending loss that probes deep into the human psyche and offers an ironic depiction of the Parisian demi-monde.
 It is one of Colette’s major works.

-Le Diable au corps (The Devil in the Flesh) is a partly autobiographic description of World War I through the eyes of a precocious teenager involved in an affair with the wife of a soldier who is away, fighting on the front.
-Grasset’s decision to publish the work in 1923 ran the risk of offending public opinion in a country mourning its war heroes and that had made patriotic sacrifice its prime value.
-The author Raymond Radiguet died of typhoid fever the same year at the age of 20, adding another dimension to his myth.
+Le Diable au corps (The Devil in the Flesh) is a partly autobiographical description of World War I through the eyes of a precocious teenager involved in an affair with the wife of a soldier who is away, fighting on the front.
+Grasset’s decision to publish the work in 1923 ran the risk of offending public opinion in a country that was still mourning its war heroes and had made patriotic sacrifice a key value.
+The author, Raymond Radiguet, died of typhoid fever that same year at the age of 20, adding another dimension to his myth.

-When Jean de Brunhoff’s Histoire de Babar, le petit éléphant (The Story of Babar) was published in France in 1931 it was met with immediate success.
-An American publisher then decided to publish the book in the United States where it soon became just as popular.
+When Jean de Brunhoff’s Histoire de Babar, le petit éléphant (The Story of Babar) was published in France in 1931, it met with immediate success.
+An American publisher then decided to publish the book in the United States, where it soon became just as popular.
 Jean de Brunhoff continued to produce new stories of Babar the Elephant until he died in 1937.
 His son Laurent de Brunhoff has been writing new adventures since 1946.

 This saga tells the story of the compelling and unforgettable love affair between Bella Swan and the vampire Edward Cullen.
 The author, Stephenie Meyer, says she had the idea for Twilight in a dream in 2003.
-She had never written anything before, yet when she woke up she set to work and in a few months turned her dream into a novel.
-The saga has five volumes: Twilight (2005), New Moon (2006), Eclipse (2007), Breaking Dawn (2008) and The Short Second Life of Bree Tanner (2010), plus a special 10th anniversary publication, Life and Death: Twilight Reimagined (2015), and was a hit with teenagers and adults everywhere.
+She had never written anything before, yet when she woke up she set to work and within a few months turned her dream into a novel.
+The saga includes five volumes: Twilight (2005), New Moon (2006), Eclipse (2007), Breaking Dawn (2008) and The Short Second Life of Bree Tanner (2010), plus a special 10th anniversary publication, Life and Death: Twilight Reimagined (2015), and was a hit with teenagers and adults everywhere.
 Stephenie Meyer made publishing history by becoming one of three authors (J.K.
-Rowling and Dan Brown are the others) who emerged from obscurity to claim truly global fame after having built a following of millions of fans in dozens of countries almost overnight.
+Rowling and Dan Brown are the other two) who emerged from obscurity to claim truly global fame after building a following of millions of fans in dozens of countries almost overnight.
 Twilight was the number one global bestseller of the 2000s, with more than 155 million books sold in more than 49 languages worldwide.

 J. D. Salinger (1919–2010) began contributing short fiction to The New Yorker in 1946.
-His first book, the novel The Catcher in the Rye, was published five years later.
-The novel – set in New York City and covering three days of the life of a sixteen-year-old boy – has remained continuously in print and has been embraced by successive generations of readers around the world.
-It has also frequently appeared on lists of banned books and, according to the American Library Association, has been a “favorite of censors since its publication”.
+His first book, The Catcher in the Rye, was published five years later.
+The novel – set in New York City and covering three days in the life of a 16-year-old boy – has remained continuously in print and has been embraced by successive generations of readers around the world.
+It has also frequently appeared on lists of banned books and, according to the American Library Association, has been a “favorite of censors since its publication.”
 Salinger also wrote Nine Stories, Franny and Zooey, Raise High the Roof Beam, Carpenters and Seymour – An Introduction.
 In August 2019, Salinger’s publisher Little, Brown released ebook editions of his work for the first time.

-When John Le Carré’s first novel was published in 1963, in the middle of the Cold War, it exploded like a political bomb, but more importantly, it was a major literary event.
-It is a gritty, unromantic story of espionage and betrayal, revealing the no-holds-barred methods used by the Western secret services, and elevating the spy novel genre to heretofore unknown levels of literary respectability.
-Unlike James Bond, who was created ten years earlier by Ian Fleming, Le Carré’s spy lives in a realistic world where justice does not always prevail.
-In 2006, the American magazine Publishers Weekly named The Spy Who Came in from the Cold as “the best spy novel of all time”.
+When John le Carré’s first novel was published in 1963, in the middle of the Cold War, it exploded like a political bombshell, but more importantly, it was a major literary event.
+It is a story revealing the methods used by the Western secret services, elevating the spy novel genre to heretofore unknown levels of literary respectability.
+Unlike James Bond, who was created 10 years earlier by Ian Fleming, le Carré’s spy lives in a realistic world where justice does not always prevail.
+In 2006, the American magazine Publishers Weekly named The Spy Who Came in from the Cold as “the best spy novel of all time.”